 The Warren Buffetts and Bill Gates of this world are often described as just lucky.
-But is that really the secret behind their success?
-Devote 5 minutes to watching Morten Hansen, management professor at UC Berkeley and Insead, describe the characteristics of leaders that make their organisations thrive in times of chaos and uncertainty:
+But is that really the reason behind their success?
+Watch Morten Hansen, management professor at Berkeley and Insead, describe the charachteristics of leaders that make their organisations thrive in times of chaos and uncertainty:

 Hansen studied high performing leaders and what he found goes against what we commonly believe about successful leadership.